caJoey/Poker_Online/README.md

 # Poker_Online

 ## Description
 This is a website for playing online Texas Hold'Em poker with others.
-It uses React, Socket.IO, and Express to do this.
+It uses Node, React, Socket.IO, and Express to do this.
 It is currently being built.

 ## Technical description
 The server contains the logic for the game, and sends table updates to each connected client through Socket.IO.
 When players make moves, this info is sent to the server which processes them.